santosh0924/Data_Science_Portfolio/README.md

 # Santosh Omprakash
-Welcome to my Data Sciene portfolio.
+Welcome to my portfolio.
+I have worked on below Data Science projects.